susamerz/CDWAssignment/implementation_part2.rst

 Perform the group level analysis on all voxels that are part of all at least one subject's ROI.
 When computing the grand average RSA value for a voxel, treat any subject for which the voxel is not part of their ROI as having an RSA value of zero for this voxel.

+Try to make your design such that it is still possible to perform the analysis on a single subject (the part 1 analysis).

-Office hour, in case you have any questions, or are stuck, Wednesday and Thursday at 14:00 in the workshops Zoom
+Office hour: in case you have any questions, or are stuck, Wednesday and Thursday at 14:00 in the workshops Zoom